 A number of student organizations and student chapters of professional organizations help to foster the social interaction and professional development of Penn Dental Medicine students.
-Following are the active student groups for the 2014-2015 academic year as complied by the Penn Dental Medicine Executive Student Council with mission statements and/or planned acitivities for the year provided by each group.
+Following are the current active student groups complied by the Penn Dental Medicine Executive Student Council with mission statements and/or planned acitivities for the year provided by each group.

 Distinguish yourself professionally through quality continuing education with an AGD Fellowship.
 Attaining AGD Fellowship status culminates with receipt of your award at the AGD Convocation Ceremony, held each year at the AGD annual meeting.
 Learn more about fellowship award requirements > You must be a member of AGD to accumulate continuing education hours.

 The Penn Dental Medicine Endodontic Society provides information and guidance to students who have a desire to learn about the field of endodontics.
 The organization aims to provide early exposure for predoctoral students to the field through interactive modules and shadowing opportunities with residents and faculty.
 Through these interactions, predoctoral students will have multiple opportunities to learn about cutting-edge technologies and research in endodontics.